-At this point, I added all the spices - cumin, curry, red and black pepper, and salt.
-I stirred it again to evenly distribute the spices, then I added the coconut milk into the pan, and stirred until everything was fully incorporated and spread out.
 Let it simmer on low for about 3 minutes, then stir in the tomato paste, which you can dilute with a couple tbsp of warm water to make it easy to incorporate.
 It should turn everything a nice peachy-pink.
-I stirred constantly for another 5 minutes, then let it sit, covered, on very low heat for 5 more minutes while the rice cooked.
-I can't say exactly how long it cooked, so just feel it out - the chicken was fully cooked but not over cooked, and it was long enough for a lot of the flavor from the spices and coconut milk to envelope the chicken and sink in.
-About 2 minutes before taking it off the stove, I added some chopped parsley and stirred gently.
+I stirred constantly for another 5 minutes, then let it sit, covered, on very low heat for 15 more minutes while you prepare basmati rice.
+About 2 minutes before taking it off the stove, add some chopped parsley and scallions (use both the green leaves and the white bulbs!), and stir gently.
 Turn off the heat and let it cool/marinate for a couple minutes.
 Pour over rice, and voila'!
 I dont know if this qualifies and Thai, Indian, Jamaican, none or all, but I thought it was really wonderful.

 *Note - some ginger, fresh or powdered would have been tasty and healthy.

 **Second note - my new favorite cooking website for recipes and pointers is chow.com.
 Its pretty advanced though, you need to have all the right equipment and ingredients, so it's for real foodies only.
 Like people who can mull their own oats at night before bed and who can make their own sausage and mozzarella with fresh milk from a cows udders.
 But its really inspiring!